djw4u/GenPic/README.md

 # [GenPic](http://getbootstrap.com)

-GenPic is a wonderful powerful tool to generate arty picutres in the SVG format, created by [Jürgen Wendt](httpxs:/dogxs.net).
+GenPic is a tool to generate arty pictures in the SVG format, created by [Jürgen Wendt](httpxs:/dogxs.net).

 ## Table of contents